How to Start a School Recycling Program

-A school recycling program will only be successful if you have buy-in from the top.
-Administration, custodial and maintenance staff have to be committed to a program before you can begin implementing processes with teachers and students.
-To get this buy-in, talk about the benefits of a school recycling program, such as:
+School recycling programs will only be successful if you have buy-in from the top.
+Administration, custodial, and maintenance staff have to be committed to a recycling program for school before you can begin implementing processes with teachers and students.
+To get this buy-in, talk about the benefits of school recycling programs, such as:

 - Reduced waste pickup and disposal costs

-- Reuse of materials saves resources and keeps them out of the waste stream
+- Reuse of paper and other recyclable materials saves resources and keeps them out of the waste stream

-- Collection of cans and bottles can be returned to recycle centers for cash to fund school programs
+- Collections of cans and bottles can be returned to recycle centers for cash to fund school programs

 Choose A Team

 A good mix of students, teachers, parents, and administration can help promote the program at all levels.
 Ask for volunteers and choose a team of enthusiastic individuals who are committed to making a difference through recycling at your school.

 Get A Waste Audit

 First, find out if your current waste management vendor offers recycling programs.
 And if so, find out what the specifics are.
 If there is no recycling program available, contact a local recycling company like Combined Resources Inc.

 Many recycling companies, like CRI, offer free recycling audits to analyze your current waste stream and identify what can be recycled, reduced, or reused to minimize your environmental impact.
 Additionally, a private recycling firm can collect and sell your valuable materials, such as aluminum, and return the profits to your school minus their fee.